Table of Contents

 Portable Radios: If you’re hiking or on the run, you must find a balance between performance and portability.
 Foldable or flexible antennas may be a preferable option, since they are easier to transport while delivering a performance improvement over standard antennas.

-Fixed Stations: Larger, more powerful antennas provide more options when putting up a base station.
-Just make sure they’re strong enough to survive the weather, especially if you’re putting them outside.
+Fixed Stations: Larger & more powerful antennas provide greater base station options.
+However, check that they are hardy enough to withstand the weather, especially if you want them outside.

 Practical Tips for Maximizing Antenna Performance